 Plaça de la Vila de Gràcia.
 The largest square in Gracia is this plaza, formerly known as Rius i Taulet.
 Here you’ll find the district town hall (that’s where I married!), and a clock tower built in 1864 as high as possible with the idea that the sound of the bells should reach as far as possible, as many areas of the village didn’t have a church yet, or their church didn’t have a bell.
 The locals remember when in 1870 the locals revolted against the army that was forcing 250.000 people to join them to fight in the War of Cuba.
 The locals refused to join the army, and for 7 whole days the district was circled by the army until the neighbors were defeated and the fighters executed.
 But during that whole week the bell of this tower didn’t stop tolling, encouraging the neighbors to defend themselves until eventually the bell broke.
 Now the plaza is much more quiet, and locals love to sit in its many outdoor cafés to enjoy some tapas and a beer.

-But wait!
-Would you like to go a bit more off the beaten path?
-Share this post using the buttons below to discover our 6th favorite plaza and what makes it special:
+AND BONUS!
+Go a bit more off the beaten path to discover our 6th favorite plaza and what makes it special:

 So what about you?
 Head to the comments below and tells us: are you planning to visit the plazas of Gracia district and what attracts you the most from there?